-We also want to encourage students and young professionals to use it and share with us and with our community their CFD models and results.
+We want to encourage students and young professionals to use it and share with us and with our community their CFD models and results.
 We believe that accessing a broader audience will allow us to develop SimWorks faster and more effectively, please share with us any issues you may find using SimWorks or give us any feedback as this will help developing SimWorks in the future in a more effective way.

 It is also our company vision to bring CFD modelling to a broader audience and the best way to achieve this is in our opinion to deliver a user friendly and free CFD software capable of quickly delivering reliable results for a new idea or concept.

+While being open source makes it easy to access the main drawback is the difficulty of use.
+OpenFOAM® requires an advanced level of knowledge and experience to be used and it does not have a Graphical User Interface (GUI).
 The very steep initial learning curve and the difficulty in adapting it to the industrial process since the process of defining a new simulation from scratch can be very time consuming.

 SimWorks provides an effective OpenFOAM® GUI that let the user quickly define a CFD simulation.
 SimWorks also allows the user to modify the CFD simulation parameters manually before calculating it retaining access to the original OpenFOAM® dictionaries.
 This is an optional step which is not required to complete successfully the CFD simulation but can be carried out if the user wishes to do so.